Trump eyes Cabinet vacancies, policy questions

 While several hundred high-level White House posts remain unfilled, just a handful of outstanding Cabinet-level vacancies remain, specifically in the departments of Agriculture and Veterans Affairs, as well as a director of national intelligence.
 Trump's private meetings Tuesday included one with Leo MacKay, a senior executive at a military contractor who previously served in the Department of Veterans Affairs under President George W. Bush.

+Details about Trump plans have been hard to come by, both before and after his stunning election victory, but he declared late Tuesday on Twitter he would hold his first formal news conference as the president-elect on Jan.
+11 in New York City.

+Trump has already waited longer than any other president-elect in the modern era to hold his first news conference.
+Most have held such events within days of their elections.

-While tending to his Cabinet, the president-elect and his senior advisers also worked to craft a domestic and international agenda while huddled behind closed doors in his Manhattan skyscraper.
-Trump offered few details on his specific plans for governing in the months leading up to his stunning victory.
+While tending to his staff, the president-elect and his senior advisers also worked to craft a domestic and international agenda while huddled behind closed doors in his Manhattan skyscraper.

-He signaled Tuesday that he would not bless all of the GOP's priorities on Capitol Hill, openly questioned the timing of the House Republican push to gut an independent ethics board just as the new Congress gathered in Washington.
+He signaled Tuesday that he would not bless all of the GOP's priorities on Capitol Hill, however, openly questioning the timing of the House Republican push to gut an independent ethics board just as the new Congress gathered in Washington.

 "Do they really have to make the weakening of the Independent Ethics Watchdog, as unfair as it may be, their number one act and priority"?
 Trump tweeted.
 The House GOP later dropped the push.